jsenaribeiro/jsenaribeiro.github.io/reactive/server.md

 }
 ```

-## extended routing renders
+## Extended renders

-Markdown and pure HTML are supported as routed component, where the HTML is extended by a new `<link>` extension that enable JSX component in a HTML.
+Markdown and HTML are supported a new `<link>` extension for JSX usage inside HTML.

 ```html
 <head>